-15 "(a) IN GENERAL.-An order granting expungement under this subchapter restores the individual concerned, 16 in the contemplation of the law, to the status that indi-17 18 vidual occupied before the arrest or the institution of 19 the offense which criminal proceedings for for 20 expungement is granted.
+- 15 "(a) IN GENERAL.-An order granting expungement - 16 under this subchapter restores the individual concerned, - 17 in the contemplation of the law, to the status that indi- - 18 vidual occupied before the arrest or the institution of - 19 criminal proceedings for the offense for which - 20 expungement is granted. - 21 "(b) No Disqualification; Statements.-After - 22 an order under this subchapter granting expungement of - 23 an individual's criminal records, that individual is not re- - 24 quired to divulge information pertaining to the expunged - 25 conviction.
+The fact that such individual has been con-

-21 "(b) NO DISQUALIFICATION; STATEMENTS.-After 22 an order under this subchapter granting expungement of 23 an individual's criminal records, that individual is not re-24 quired to divulge information pertaining to the expunged 25 conviction.
-The fact that such individual has been convicted of the criminal offense concerned shall not operate 1 2 as a disqualification of that individual to pursue or engage 3 in any lawful activity, occupation, or profession.
-Such indi-4 vidual is not guilty of any perjury, false answering, or 5 making a false statement by reason of that individual's failure to recite or acknowledge such arrest or institution 6 7 of criminal proceedings, or results thereof, in response to 8 an inquiry made of that individual for any purpose.

-9 "(c) RECORDS TO BE DESTROYED.-Except as pro-10 vided in section 3635, upon order of expungement, all offi-11 cial law enforcement and court records, including all ref-12 erences to such person's arrest for the offense, the institu-13 tion of criminal proceedings against the individual, and 14 the results thereof, except publicly available court opinions 15 or briefs on appeal, shall be permanently destroyed.
+- 1 victed of the criminal offense concerned shall not operate - 2 as a disqualification of that individual to pursue or engage - 3 in any lawful activity, occupation, or profession.
+Such indi- - 4 vidual is not guilty of any perjury, false answering, or - 5 making a false statement by reason of that individual's - 6 failure to recite or acknowledge such arrest or institution - 7 of criminal proceedings, or results thereof, in response to - 8 an inquiry made of that individual for any purpose. - 9 "(c) Records To Be Destroyed.-Except as pro- - 10 vided in section 3635, upon order of expungement, all offi- - 11 cial law enforcement and court records, including all ref- - 12 erences to such person's arrest for the offense, the institu- - 13 tion of criminal proceedings against the individual, and - 14 the results thereof, except publicly available court opinions - 15 or briefs on appeal, shall be permanently destroyed.